VYI COMMISSIONER GUIDELINES

 g.
 Any incident of unpaid fees where a participant is still actively participating must be brought to the attention of the COO.

 The above requirements related to sport commissioners are well known throughout VYI and are Board approved.
 VYI does not consider these requirements for sport commissioners to be burdensome and considers them simply good management of a rapidly growing and expanding club.
-In our fiscal year just completed VYI had over 7000 participant seasons in 2017, so clearly the organization must be actively managed to succeed.
+In our fiscal year just completed VYI had over 7000 participants, so clearly the organization must be actively managed to succeed.

 VYI offers college scholarships, which are presented each June during a banquet held at Westwood Country Club.
-The scholarships are given to those participants who maintain a 3.0 GPA, have excellent character, and who supported VYI over their grade school and high school years.
-A minimum of five years playing a VYI sport is usually the standard, and volunteering, not for pay, is also carefully considered by the VYI Scholarship Committee.
+The scholarships are given to those participants recommended by commissioners who maintain a 3.0 GPA, have excellent character, and who supported VYI over their grade school and high school years.
+A minimum of several years playing a VYI sport is usually the standard, and volunteering, not for pay, is also carefully considered by the VYI Scholarship Committee.

 The VYI Board consists of elected officials and the various appointed sports commissioners.
 Elected officials usually have a great deal of experience and many current officials are members of VYI's Hall of Fame.
 Membership in the Hall of Fame is usually restricted to those persons who have committed a significant number of hours to VYI both at the sport and administrative level, usually over a minimum 20 year career.
 Sports commissioners are usually persons with a special interest in their sport either related to their own child or personal experience.